-The purpose of the Product User Guide (PUG) is to describe the ECV data product in a manner that is understood by the product user with focus on:
+The purpose of the Product User Guide (PUG), intended for users of the ESA CCI soil moisture product, is to describe the ECV data product with a focus on:

 - the geophysical data product content

 - the product flags and metadata

 - the data format

 - the product grid and geographic projection

-- how people use the product and the tools available, and
+- how people use the product and the tools available

-- known limitations of the product.

-Since the users of the soil moisture product come from a wide and varied audience, with differing levels of knowledge in the field of retrieval of soil moisture information from satellite observations, this document provides some relevant background aiming to enable a common understanding.
+Since the users of the soil moisture product come from a wide and varied audience, with differing levels of knowledge in the field of retrieval of soil moisture information from satellite observations, this document provides some relevant background aiming to enable a common understanding (further information is available in the ATBD for v06.1, Scanlon et al., 2021).
 Section 4 provides an overview of the pivotal role that soil moisture plays within the environment and section 5 provides an overview of its retrieval from earth observation satellites.